jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 Another way to fill out melodies is to add bass notes on the lower strings.

-As a small trick,
-melody notes on the 1st string can be duplicated on the 6th string to give the impression of a bass line.
+A trick to give the impression of a bass line is to duplicate a melody note from the 1st string into the 6th string as a bass note.
-This can be effective when done rarely, such as on the first beat of a phrase, but it doesn't sound good to play a bass line in unison with the melody too much.
+This can be effective when done sparely, such as on the first beat of a phrase, but it doesn't sound good to play a bass line in unison with the melody too much.